janisozaur/VulkanTools/layer_factory/assistant_layer/README.md

 This layer will ideally be run periodically along with normal validation checks so that issues may be addressed in early stages of development.

+Putting it another way, the validation layers detect and report _errors_ in Vulkan usage, whereas this assistant layer detects and reports _warnings_.

 The specific areas covered by this layer are currently tracked in [Github Issue #24: Best Practices/Assistant/Performance Layer](https://github.com/KhronosGroup/Vulkan-ValidationLayers/issues/24).
 Requests for additional checks can be posted through the same issue, or by creating a new Github issue, and current status is tracked there